 The seventies had a number of creative and innovative design trends in addition to Brougham half-vinyl tops and stand up grilles.
 One of the more colorful ones was the lavish use of vinyl appliques, especially striping in multi-hues on pickups and vans.
 They’re hard to come by anymore, but one just has to keep the eyes open and be ready for…10-4.
-I did not know this CB (citizens band radio, for those in Sri Lanka or elsewhere) craze-inspired scheme existed, on a Jeep Gladiator no less.
+I did not know this CB radio craze-inspired scheme existed, on a Jeep Gladiator no less.
 Did anyone else?
 For all I know, this is the last one in the world.
 Let’s step back and take in the whole picture:

 There it is.
 And never mind that dirt tracker back there; we’ll take that in another time.
 But it has a surprising connection to the Gladiator.